Does your church want to reach the people in your community who are searching for God or a new church home?

 The Sunday Sermon

-It’s just a matter of getting that sermon onto the website in a format that is useful for human visitors and readable by search engines.
+Or you could put that sermon onto the church website in a format that is useful for human visitors and readable by search engines.

 Throughout this Ultimate Guide to Church SEO, we’ve discussed many things you can do to improve your church’s search rankings.